REL – Religious Studies

 REL 236 Islamic Law, Theology, and Philosophy (3)

-Studies the religion of Islam from its beginnings to Modern times with particular interest in the emergence of schools of law, theology, and philosophy in both Eastern and Western Islam.
-Explores the religious, political, scientific, and philosophical aspects of the formative texts and thinkers of medieval Islam as a context for understanding the relation of Islamic political philosophy to modern political thought.
-(REL, GPN)
+Studies the religion of Islam from its beginnings to modern times with particular interest in the emergence of traditions of law, theology, and philosophy.
+Explores the religious, political, scientific, and philosophical aspects of the formative texts and thinkers of medieval Islam as a context for understanding the relation of Islamic political philosophy to recent politics.
+(REL, GPN, EXP)

 REL 238 Taoism and Confucianism (4)